al1brn/docgen/doc/tree---tree.md

 - key (str property) : the key of the node
 - get_child (method) : get a direct child by its key
 - set_child (method) : add a child in the collection of direct children
+- remove_from_parent(method) : remove the section from its parent list of children
 - create_child (method) : create a new child
 - values (method) : returns an iterator on the direct children
 - keys (method) : returns an iterator on the keys of the direct children